elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/layout_design.md

 `overflow` property to our game data so that it won't spill out of the featured section on smaller screens.

-Granted, these aren't the fanciest of styles, but our featured game section works well for now:
+These aren't the fanciest of styles, but our featured game section works well for now:

 ![Featured Section](images/layout_design/featured-section.png)

 ## Authentication Section

 You may have noticed that our authentication information at the top right of the window doesn't look great.
-Let's open our `app.html.eex` file back up and we'll make a few more changes.
+Let's open our `app.html.eex` file and we'll make a few more changes.
 We'll change the classes we're using for our buttons, and we'll display our "Signed in" text with a new class too:

 ```embedded_elixir
 <header class="header">